Appendix

 Additional sub-disclosures are therefore omitted due to not being applicable.

-2-16Communication of critical concernsOur Ethical Responsibility - Whistleblowing ProcedureWe have a whistleblower procedure in place for employees to anonymously send in concerns or wrongdoings.
-If needed and appropriate, these will be reviewed by the Management Board.
-There were no critical concerns reported to the management board in 2022.
+2-16Communication of critical concernsOur People – Social & Economic InclusionSamskip has a whistleblower policy in place for employees to anonymously send in concerns or wrongdoings.
+If needed and appropriate, these will be reviewed by the a trusted person, HR, and/or the Management Board.

-2-18Evaluation of the perforamnce of the highest governance bodyOn certain operational executive positions we are monitoring ESG performance, and incentivising improvement of ESG.
+2-18Evaluation of the performance of the highest governance bodyOn certain executive positions we are monitoring ESG performance, and Samskip might incentivise ESG performance.
 We cannot disclose additional information on the grounds of confidentiality.

 Our Responsible Business